AbdullahButt18/AbdullahButt18/README.md

 ## 🧬 About Me

-I'm **Abdullah Bashir**, a Bachelor of Science in Information Technology student based in Gujrat, Pakistan, currently in my 6th semester with a strong and growing focus on **AI/ML and data-driven software engineering**.
+I'm **Abdullah Bashir**, a Bachelor of Science in Information Technology student based in Gujrat, Pakistan, currently in my 6th semester and working toward becoming an **AI/ML Engineer**.

-My foundation spans **C++, Python, OOP, and Assembly**, with hands-on experience building **full desktop applications** (C#/WPF/XAML connected to SQL Server) and **web-integrated systems** (PHP + MySQL).
-I'm now actively transitioning into the AI/ML space — working through **Pandas and NumPy**, with **Matplotlib, scikit-learn, and deeper ML/AI systems** as my next milestones.
+My programming foundation spans **C++, Python, OOP, and Assembly**, built through hands-on projects like a **desktop library management system** (C#/WPF/XAML + SQL Server) and **web-integrated apps** (PHP + MySQL).
+I'm now moving deeper into AI/ML — working through **Pandas and NumPy**, with **Matplotlib, scikit-learn, and deep learning/GenAI** next on my roadmap.

-My first serious AI project — an **Explainable Machine Learning system for depression detection** — reflects how I approach engineering: not just building a model that works, but understanding *why* it works, catching data leakage bugs, calibrating confidence scores properly, and explaining predictions with LIME rather than treating models as black boxes.
+My first serious step into AI was an **Explainable Machine Learning system for depression detection**, and it shaped how I think about ML: not just training a model that scores well, but understanding *why* it makes each prediction — catching a real data-leakage bug during development, calibrating confidence scores properly, and using LIME so predictions are interpretable rather than a black box.

-**🎯 Open To:** Remote AI/ML Internships · Machine Learning Projects · Collaboration on Explainable AI · Full Stack + Data Engineering Roles
+**🎯 Currently:** Interning across AI, Generative AI, and Machine Learning roles · Open to remote AI/ML opportunities and collaboration

 <br/>